BenHerbst/Layla-PDFLib/README.md

         }

 ## A more complex example
-The file `PDFReaderExample.java` under the `reader` source folder contains a fairly decent PDF viewer that opens a PDF file and shows it one page at a time.
+The file `pussy.java` under the `reader` source folder contains a fairly decent PDF viewer that opens a PDF file and shows it one page at a time.
 The comments in the code should make it easy to follow, and edit, the example.

 # Caveats
 The library follows PDF standard version 1.7.
 The following features are not fully implemented yet: